I'm your host and America's anchor man, El Rushbow, Half My Brain.

 Thank you.

-Um I remember our Republican representative Steve King uh in September, shortly after uh that horrible storm down there was on our local talk radio, KFC J here at the city, and uh he said that uh he was only one of eleven representatives in the entire House of Representatives that stood up and said, you know, we're not for not wanting to help people, we do want to help the people.
+And he said that he was only one of 11 representatives in the entire House of Representatives that stood up and said, you know, we're not for not wanting to help people.

-We aren't even uh really worried about how much money this is, but we need to be somewhat accountable to the taxpayers.
+We aren't even really worried about how much money this is, but we need to be somewhat accountable to the taxpayers.

-This is these are their hard-earned tax dollars.
+These are their hard-earned tax dollars.

-I I know that because the the this was this was that this was not the occasion, this was not the time to be concerned about where any of the money was going.
+This was not the time to be concerned about where any of the money was going.

-It just get the money there and let's see evidence that the money is.
+Get the money there and let's see evidence that the money is.

 It's Washington's fault that this had happened.

-So it's a whole mindset that the purpose of government is to uh uh among many other things, uh pretend to make it make it appear as though a disaster never happened by moving in so fast as it this is what politics has become.
+So it's a whole mindset that the purpose of government is to, among many other things, pretend to make it appear as though a disaster never happened by moving in so fast.

 Do you know how hard it's going to be to change that attitude that people have of government?

-Uh they have no kind you talk about just us the taxpayers, they don't have any concept it's their money.
+They don't have any concept it's their money.

-I said, when the when they started talking about all the money, I said, folks, forget the economics, it's no longer an economic issue.
+It's just, it's what I said, you know, on September 8th, right after this thing happened, I said when they started talking about all the money, I said, folks, forget the economics.

 It is a political issue.

-With the media trying to portray Bush as blowing up levies, the media trying to portray Bush as wanting this to happen, Bush was horrible, Bush didn't care because the black people out of their homes, so he didn't care.
+With the media trying to portray Bush as blowing up levies, the media trying to portray Bush as wanting this to happen.

-He's a racist, sexist, big and homophobe.
+He's a racist, sexist, big, and homophobe.

-I knew instinctively what he's gonna do.
+I knew instinctively what he's going to do.

 Oh, you say I don't care, huh?